Celarity Blog • Updated Oct 14, 2022

 Send the recruiter job postings that interest you

 Help your recruiter help you by sending them job postings that look appealing to you.
 Be ready to explore new challenges and opportunities.
-“If your contract is ending, have an open mind to new opportunities – even if it means stepping outside your comfort zone,” says Burns.
+“If your contract is ending, have an open mind to new opportunities – even if it means stepping outside your comfort zone,” says Gunderson.

 Attend networking events